micaelapicco/holbertonschool-AirBnB_clone/README.md

 ## What’s a Command Interpreter?
 - The user can interact with the operating system through a special process, in our case, we want to be able to manage the objects of our project and test them;
-  * Create new object (ex: a new User or a new Place)
+  * Create new object (ex: a new User or a new Place).
   * Retrieve an object from a file...
-  * Update attributes of an object
+  * Update attributes of an object.
-  * Destroy an object
+  * Destroy an object.

 ### Executing the Console:
 After cloning the repository, the file *console.py* have to have execution permission;